 Advocacy (someone attending tribunal for you)

-We usually conduct our own advocacy but when necessary we may instruct a barrister, at any stage.
+We usually conduct our own advocacy but when necessary we may instruct a barrister on your behalf, at any stage.
 Prior to instruction, we will obtain a quote for you in respect of their disbursement fees and this will be agreed with you first before proceeding.
 You will be required to settle their fee directly with them upon completion of the work, this money would not be paid to us.

 If you wish to instruct us on a hourly rate our hourly rates are as follows:

 Please note all cases must be supervised and worked on by a qualified Solicitor

 |Imogen Hamblin||Associate Solicitor||£250 plus VAT|